Arthur Melbourne-Cooper: Kinema Industries Ltd

 After twelve years, Cooper folded up his businesses in St Albans and, with his wife and young children, he moved to Manor Park, Lee.
 During the day he made here a series of surprising puppet animation pictures for Butcher's Empire Films, which had its studios at the back of his garden.
 One of his most beautiful animation films was Cinderella (1912), which was distributed in hand-coloured versions.
 In the evenings Cooper, for a while, became manager of a new cinema in Harrow, paying his debts in St Albans.

 With his assets of the Alpha Trading Company and capital of a semi-retired officer, Andrew Heron, Cooper established Heron Films Ltd., a company which set out to produce longer films, comedies and dramas, with the theatrical company of Mark Melford, a well-known actor in those days.
 Cooper also established Kinema Industries Ltd, for which he made several documentaries and newsreels, among which the notorious The Suffragette Derby of 1913 at Epsom, in which suffragette Emily Davison can be seen being trampled to death by the King's racing horse.
 It was filmed by Cooper with his camera at the finish and his brother Hubert at Tattenham Corner.

 Both companies were wound up at the outbreak of the First World War when Andrew Heron reported himself for active service.
 Cooper became munition inspector in Luton, while the family lived nearby in Dunstable.

 After the First World War, Cooper and his family moved to Blackpool where he became manager of Animads, a subdivision of Langford's Advertising Agency Ltd. He made a number of animated advertisements films.
 Among them: Cadbury's chocolates, Paddy Whiskey, Swiss Rolls, and Clean Milk Campaign.

 Later life and death

-Melbourne-Cooper retired in 1940 and moved to Coton, Cambridgeshire, where he died in 1961; he is buried in the cemetery of St Peter's Church, Coton alongside his wife, who died in 1962.
+Melbourne-Cooper retired in 1940 and moved to Coton, Cambridgeshire, where he died in 1961; he is buried in the cemetery of St Peter's Church, alongside his wife, who died in 1962.